Whatsapp Icon

 Besides medical causes, nutritional choices can also play a role in managing edema.
 Incorporating a balanced, plant-based diet rich in fruits, vegetables, and whole grains can help in reducing inflammation and supporting overall lymphatic function.
 Foods such as pineapple, which contains bromelain, and turmeric, known for its anti-inflammatory properties, can be beneficial additions to a cancer patient's diet.

 Understanding the underlying causes of swelling in cancer patients is essential for effective management and treatment.
 By addressing these factors, patients can achieve better comfort and quality of life during their cancer journey.
-It is important for patients and caregivers to communicate openly with healthcare professionals to tailor a treatment and care plan that best suits the individual's needs.
+Patients and caregivers need to communicate openly with healthcare professionals to tailor a treatment and care plan that best suits the individual's needs.

 Managing and Treating Swelling in Cancer Patients